Ingmar-de-Vries/DynamicPredictions/README.md

       - “CreateCatchTrials.m” – create pool of catch trials to pick from.

   -	Pre-processing of MEG and eyetracking data
+    - Pre-processing of eyetracking data was done using custom written script "DynamicPredictions_eyetracking_asc2ft.m", which takes raw Eyelink data in asc format as input, and gives pre-processed eyetracking data in Fieldtrip format as output.
+This is subsequently used to create an eyetracker RDM per individual subject.
     - Pre-processing of MEG data was done using the Brainstorm toolbox version 3 using GUI operations, which were transformed into Matlab scripts where possible.
 These are located in the subdirectory “preprocessing”.

   -	Create model RDMs